amritsingh183/amritsingh183.github.io/_posts/2025-10-8-rust-var-const-lifetimes.md

 Borrowing also has zero cost: a reference is just a pointer under the hood.

 The only potential performance impact comes from excessive cloning or locking.
 Design your APIs to minimize both.

-***

-This guide has covered all the fundamental concepts of Rust's ownership, borrowing, lifetimes, and memory management systems.
-With this knowledge, you can write safe, efficient Rust code and understand how to debug borrow checker errors when they occur.